abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Cyclic product groups
 ---

 In the previous chapter, we saw one *non-cyclic* product group (the Klein four-group), which was a product of *cyclic groups*.
 Most product groups (even the product of cyclic groups) would be non-cyclic, because it would have the generators of both groups that comprise it, i.e. even if the two original groups are cyclic and thus have 1 generator each, their product would still have 2 generators.
-But the product of two cyclic groups would still be cyclic, if the number of elements of those groups (their *orders*) have some common divisor other than 1 (i.e. if they are *not relatively prime numbers*).
+But the product of two cyclic groups would still be cyclic if the number of elements of those groups (their *orders*) have some common divisor other than 1 (i.e. if they are *not relatively prime numbers*).

 So, if you combine two groups with orders that have some common divisor (as $2$ and $2$, which are both divided by 2), then, their product would not be cyclic.
 But, if you combine two groups with orders that are relatively prime, (like $2$ and $3$) you would get a cyclic group.

-Furthermore, the product of two relatively prime groups, would be isomorphic to a cyclic group of the same order, as the product of the orders of it's components e.g. the product of $Z_3$ and $Z_2$ is isomorphic to the group $Z_6$ ($Z_3 \times Z_2 \cong Z_6$)
+Furthermore, the product of two relatively prime groups would be isomorphic to a cyclic group of the same order, as the product of the orders of its components e.g. the product of $Z_3$ and $Z_2$ is isomorphic to the group $Z_6$ ($Z_3 \times Z_2 \cong Z_6$)

 ![Chinese reminder theorem](../03_monoid/chinese_remainder_theorem.svg)